TechnicalWebAnalytics/dataLayer-shopify/README.md

 3. **Add the code to the layouts**
   1. Within the **theme.liquid** layout, place this include snippet `{% include 'dataLayer-allPages' %}` right before the closing \</head> tag
   2. Within the **checkout.liquid** layout, place this include snippet `{% include 'dataLayer-checkout' %}` right before the closing \</head> tag

+4. **Prerequisite Library**

+  You can either add the prerequisite library as a **Snippet** or load into your **own prequisite library**.

+  If you add the library as a **Snippet**, make sure to place your library include above the dataLayer includes.
+For example:

+  `{% include 'your-prerequisite-library' %}`

+  `{% include 'dataLayer-allPages' %}`

+  The library should be included on both the **theme.liquid & checkout.liquid**!

+  You can get the prerequisite library in the provided *dataLayer-additional.js* script.

 ==================